Budget 2019: Albertans to pay more as United Conservative government reins in spending | CBC News

 People who smoke will pay an additional $5 for a carton of cigarettes as of midnight.
 Fees for land titles and motor vehicles will also increase.
 For example, the cost of registering a vehicle will go from $75 to $80.
 The application fee for the Alberta Immigrant Nominee program is set at $500.
 It was previously free.

 Students will also pay more for their student loans.
 Interest is currently set at prime but the government is changing the rate to prime plus one per cent.
-The province is also ending education tax credits.
+The province is also ending education and tuition tax credits in the 2020 tax year.

 Post-secondary institutions will also have their operating grants cut by up to 7.9 per cent.
 The amounts will be based on each institution's financial capacity and will be revealed later Thursday.